GabrielvMarinho/Obsidian/Tech/Network/Protocols/Application layer/HTTP/HTTP only cookies.md

-[[Cookies]] that cant be accessed through js.
+[[Cookies]] that can't be accessed through js.

 Only the server can set those cookies.

-Those cookies are sent to the server when requesting something.
+Those cookies are sent to the server when requesting something to that specific domain.